bytecodealliance/javy/README.md

 ## Releasing

-1. Bump the version number in the Cargo.tomls that make sense
+1. Bump the version number in the cli/Cargo.toml
 2. Create a tag for the new version like `v0.2.0`
 ```
 git tag v0.2.0